 "There are no shortcuts to any place worth going." - Beverly Sills

-Manufacturing has been a big contributor to improved quality and sustainability of human life.
+Manufacturing has significantly contributed to improved quality and sustainability of human life.
 My research goal is to advance the understanding and knowledge of Additive Manufacturing (AM) and to promote its wide applications in future engineering systems.
-AM is a a direct manufacturing process that has become a disruptive manufacturing technology, especially for medical and aerospace industries, in which small-quantity-production is dominant.
+AM is a digital manufacturing process that has become a disruptive manufacturing technology, especially for medical and aerospace industries, in which small-quantity-production is dominant.
 It is predicted that AM will dominate most manufacturing concerns in future mass customization.
-To achieve the full potentials of AM on cost and time savings, the development of novel AM processes, new process control methods, and a wide selection of functional materials are critical.
+To achieve the full potential of AM in cost and time savings, the development of novel AM processes, new process control methods, and a wide selection of functional materials are critical.
 In addition, AM enables revolutionary new design by using complex three-dimensional shapes, heterogeneous material properties, and multi-functionality.
-Systematic knowledge regarding modeling, analyzing, synthesizing, and optimizing such designs are required to achieve desired performance.
+Systematic knowledge regarding modeling, analyzing, synthesizing, and optimizing such product designs are required to achieve desired performance.

 New modeling and control techniques for accurate and reliable additive manufacturing processes

 New design and computation methods for AM-enabled applications

 Examples of Additive Manufacturing (AM) research performed in our lab (refer to Publications for the details)

 |Multi-scale AM systems||Multi-material AM systems||Reusable and recycle supports||In-situ assembly (around inserts)|

 - Devices and applications empowered by AM

 - Shape and material design methods for AM

 |4D printing||Digital material design||Truss structure design||Complex shape design||Augmented reality-based Design|

 Awards and Honors